Heavy snowfall creates slippery road conditions for Calgary drivers

 Share:

-CALGARY -- City of Calgary road crews are keeping busy Wednesday morning as a heavy blast of overnight snowfall has made for some difficult driving conditions.
+CALGARY -- City of Calgary road crews kept busy Wednesday morning as a heavy blast of overnight snowfall has made for some difficult driving conditions.

-Flurries have continued into the morning hours while the city remains under a snowfall warning.
-According to Environment Canada, Calgary could see upward of 15 centimetres of total accumulation.
+Early Wednesday morning, the snow created trouble spots on hills, intersections and icy bridge decks where vehicles had difficulty coming to a complete stop.

-As of Wednesday morning, the buildup has created trouble spots on hills, intersections and icy bridge decks where vehicles have had difficulty coming to a complete stop.
+“I had to drive down Crowchild this morning and it was really covered in snow and very difficult, very slow going, even driving my Jeep felt very nerve wracking,” said Scarborough resident, Stephanie Trip.

 The conditions are considered a factor in a Tuesday night crash where a vehicle rolled onto its side and landed on top of a road barrier while driving westbound on Memorial Drive, just east of Seventh Street N.E.
 No one was seriously injured.